Bot Arena

 Playwright vs Bot Arena

-Five plain Playwright tests, one per level.
+Seven plain Playwright tests, one per level.
 Each one tries to sign in.
-Every test fails.
-Below — what each test does, the error Playwright surfaces, and the detection signals that caused the failure.
+Every test fails — for different reasons across two sections.
+Below: what each test does, the error Playwright surfaces, and either the detection signals that caught it or the structural mismatch that prevented it.

 Tests run